 Otaru

-Just outside Sapporo itself but close enough that it makes a super convenient day trip, Otaru is a cool place to visit.
+Just outside Sapporo itself but close enough to make a super convenient day trip, Otaru is a cool place to visit.
 With its romantic, Western-style buildings, old warehouses, and canal, it’s steeped in history.
+Otaru was the original terminus for Hokkaido’s first railway system, so it was big news —back in the day, at least.

 Things To Do In Otaru